 Our team is large and has many tasks.
 We also travel to many areas around our local community and beyond.
-In an effort to be a fun, role model team and to keep everyone on our team safe and accounted for, we have several rules:
+To be a fun, role model team and to keep everyone on our team safe and accounted for, we have several rules:

 - A. Buddy System Students are not allowed to travel by themselves.
-Students must have a buddy with them at all times.
+Students must always have a buddy with them.
 However, you may not have a buddy of the opposite gender.
-If you do, then you must have a third buddy. - B. Be nice to everyone At competitions, members of the FIRST community and judges are everywhere.
+If you do, then you must have a third buddy. - B. Be nice to everyone We ask that, as a rule, everyone be respectful of everyone they meet.
+At competitions, members of the FIRST community and judges are everywhere.
 In addition to the venue, they are on the street, in the same hotel as us, or eating at the same places as us.
-We ask that, as a general rule, everyone be respectful of everyone they meet.
-This means being quiet in the halls of the hotel, watching your language at all times, even among friends, and being polite and friendly to everyone you encounter. - C. No drama!
+This means being quiet in the halls of the hotel, always watching your language, even among friends, and being polite and friendly to everyone you encounter. - C. No drama!
 Everyone wants to have a good time and the best way to avoid that is by reducing the amount of drama.
-If you have a real issue, it is best to discuss it with a teacher. - D. No working alone Students are not allowed to be working in any rooms, especially the work shop, without an adult present. - E. Clean up after yourselves No one wants to clean up your mess, so it's your responsibility to do so.
-This includes throwing out your dishes after team meals, logging out of computers you're working on, cleaning machines and sweeping the floor after working in the shop (do this even if you're not the last to leave!), and putting away any materials where you found them in our various storage areas.
+If you have a real issue, it is best to discuss it with a teacher. - D. No working alone Students are not allowed to be working in any rooms, especially the workshop, without an adult present. - E. Clean up after yourselves No one wants to clean up your mess, so it's your responsibility to do so.
+This includes throwing out your dishes after team meals, logging out of computers you're working on, cleaning machines, and sweeping the floor after working in the shop (do this even if you're not the last to leave!), and putting away any materials where you found them in our various storage areas.